Rep. Zinke to Newsmax: 'Lot of Issues' Raised With Taiwan President

-Rep. Ryan Zinke, R-Mont., told Newsmax Thursday that “a lot of issues” were raised during the meeting between Taiwan President Tsai Ing-wen and House Speaker Kevin McCarthy and a group of lawmakers.
+Rep. Ryan Zinke, R-Mont., told Newsmax on Thursday that "a lot of issues" were raised during the meeting between Taiwan President Tsai Ing-wen and House Speaker Kevin McCarthy, R-Calif., and a group of lawmakers.

 "Also looking at allies and where we sit, what are our strategic interests," he continued.
 "We have territories out there … which need to be shored up logistically to make sure we're in a position, if we need to take action, or if we need to prevent action."